 How often to use this routine

 For most screen-heavy users, once a day is enough to start.
 The best time is usually after work, after a long study session, or whenever your neck and shoulders begin to feel like they are carrying the whole day.
-Some people also like using it as a transition into the evening, especially when upper-body tension is tied to mental stress as much as posture.

 How to keep the routine realistic and safe